 I ran an earlier version of this post right after selling my first book.
-Because it’s one of my favorites, and because I so often need to hear these words myself, and because May B. has been read and treasured for over eight years (what a gift!), I’m sharing them again today.
+Because it’s one of my favorites, and because I so often need to hear these words myself, and because May B. has been read and treasured for almost twelve years (what a gift!), I’m sharing it again today.

 It was 2004.
 While driving to meet my writing group, I happened to catch an interview on NPR with Adrienne Young, a folksinger who was just starting out.
 She talked about her first album, inspired by some advice she’d gotten while struggling to make it as a musician: